 13. ASSIGNMENT: YOU HAVE NO RIGHT TO SELL, TRANSFER, ASSIGN OR SUBLEASE THE EQUIPMENT OR THIS AGREEMENT.
-We may sell, assign, or transfer this Agreement with notice to Customer within 30 days of such sale, assignment or transfer.
-You agree that if we partially assign this Agreement, the assignee will have the same rights and benefits but none of our obligations that we have under this Agreement, (i) the assignee will not be subject to any defenses, or set offs that you may have against us, and (ii) such assignee will not be responsible for our obligations under Paragraphs 3-5, 19, which obligations will remain our sole responsibility.
+Upon entering into this Agreement, we anticipate assigning this Agreement to ACP Leasing, LLC, who may further sell, assign, or transfer this Agreement, in whole or in part, to other third-party financing providers without notice to you provided that (1) no such sale, assignment, or transfer will relieve us of our obligations under this Agreement or any other addenda thereto; and (2) if ACP Leasing, LLC or their assignee will no longer be invoicing, billing and collecting payments under our name for this Agreement as a result of any such sale, assignment, or transfer, Customer will be provided notice within 30 days of such event.
+You agree that if we sell, assign, or transfer this Agreement to ACP Leasing, LLC, or any third-party financing provider assignee, such assignee will have the same rights and benefits but none of our obligations that we have under this Agreement as we will retain such obligations, (i) such assignee will not be subject to any defenses, or set offs that you may have against us, and (ii) such assignee will not be responsible for our obligations under Paragraphs 3-5, 19, which obligations will remain our sole responsibility.
 Except as otherwise provided, all assignments, subcontracts, or subcontractors approved by ACP are subject to all of the provisions hereof.
 ACP shall be solely responsible for all aspects of subcontracting arrangements and performance.

 14. DEFAULT AND REMEDIES: If you do not pay any rental payment or other sum due to us or another party when due or if you fail to perform any of your promises in the Agreement, you will be in default.
 If any part of a payment is late, you agree to pay interest as provided in Section 7B of the State Contract.
 If you are ever in default, we may retain your security deposit and at our option, we can terminate or cancel this Agreement and you agree: (1) to pay all sums due under this Agreement for the Equipment lease through the then current Fiscal Year; and (2) to immediately return the Equipment, at your sole cost, to a location designated by us.
 We may recover interest on any unpaid balance as provided in Section 7B of the State Contract.
 We may also use any of the remedies available under Article 2A of the Uniform Commercial Code as enacted in the state of Colorado.
 The net proceeds of the sale of any repossessed Equipment will be credited against what you owe us under this Agreement.
 YOU AGREE THAT WE WILL NOT BE RESPONSIBLE TO PAY YOU ANY CONSEQUENTIAL OR INCIDENTAL DAMAGES FOR ANY DEFAULT BY US UNDER THIS AGREEMENT.
 You agree that any delay or failure to enforce our rights under this Agreement does not prevent us from enforcing any rights at a later time.
-It is further agreed that your rights and remedies are governed by this Agreement and the State Contract.
+It is further agreed that your rights and remedies are governed by this Agreement and the State Contract, provided that you hereby expressly waive your right to terminate this Agreement or the State Contract for convenience.

 15. SECURITY DEPOSIT: Intentionally deleted.